Skip to main content

 25.4"

-This compares your dimensional inputs against IRC 2021 minimums only.
-It does not certify the full design — local amendments, structural detailing, and install quality also determine code compliance.
+This compares your dimensional inputs against IRC 2021 rise/run minimums only.
+It does not certify the full design — local amendments, structural detailing, install quality, and many other IRC provisions also determine code compliance.
+It is NOT a code-compliance certificate, NOT a building permit application, and NOT a substitute for review by a licensed professional.
 Confirm with your local building department before construction.

 What was checked · 3 IRC provisions